jaycody/BDD-js/README.md

 - explore best practices for organizing test codebase

-## steps
+## setup
 1. create a project folder
-2. in the project folder, run `npm init`
+2. create a package.json file.
+Run
-  - `npm init` generates a package.json file
+`npm init`
-  - see 'npm help json' for docs
+  - see `npm help json` for docs on package.json
-3. use `npm install <pkg> --save` afterward to install a package and save it as a dependency in the package.json file
+3. install Mocha and Chai locally to the project
+`npm install mocha chai --save-dev`
+  - this command downloads the packages and their dependencies, compiles them if necessary, stores the result in **project/node_modules**, and updates the package.json file with 'devDependencies' section.
+  - the '--save-dev' argument in the install command specifies these packages for during development only.
+  - to see how the dependencies list in the package.json works, completely remove the node_modules dir and contents, then rerun npm install.
+NPM reads the package.json and restores the project's dependencies.
+`$ rm -rf ./node_modules`
+`$ npm install`
+4.

 [1]:https://www.amazon.com/Learning-Behavior-driven-Development-JavaScript-Enrique/dp/1784392642
 [2]:https://nodejs.org/en/